Enable Fluent Forms Partial Entries to Save Progress in WordPress Forms

 Use Fluent Forms partial entries to reduce the form abandonment

 Wondering what Fluent Forms is?
 Maybe you’re puzzled as to how to use it to prevent partial entries.
-Well, you got nothing to worry about!.
+Well, you got nothing to worry about!

-Fluent Forms is one of the fastest and lightweight tools in the WordPress industry.
-Its’ drag and drop facility made it popular for producing any form within a couple of minutes.
+Fluent Forms is one of the fastest and most lightweight tools in the WordPress industry.
+Its’ drag-and-drop facility made it popular for producing any form within a couple of minutes.
 Users love it for providing an easy and smooth interface that any beginner can make a form with the tool.
 Besides, it comes with 65 pre-built templates, 35+ third-party integrations, and 45+ input fields for users.
 Besides, some unique functionalities of the plugin are custom CSS, advanced form creation, global styler, signature-add on, reCAPTCHA, radio button, checkbox, etc. Partial entries is one of them.
 So, let’s see how to implement this part on your WordPress forms without any further ado.

 Step-1: Create a form

-Go to your WordPress dashboard, select Fluent Forms pro, and click on the all forms section.
+Go to your WordPress dashboard, select Fluent Forms Pro, and click on the all forms section.
 Here, go for the Add a New Form button from the top left corner.

 A pop-up will appear and you can choose from different templates or pick the New Blank Form option if you want to design from scratch.
 We are going for the blank form option.